 Suzanne is a longtime “book whisperer” and teacher and student advocate.
 She has taught literature, literacy, systems redesign, and leadership in a range of educational settings, including Head Start, ESL, ABE, elementary and high school, and the university level.
 Suzanne holds a doctorate in educational leadership from the University of Pennsylvania.
 She sits on the Pepper Council and the Board of Trustees of the Free Library of Philadelphia, and on the Board of the Benjamin and Fredora K. Wolf Memorial Foundation.
 In her spare time, Suzanne reads avidly, travels the world, practices yoga, and sometimes teaches Pilates.
 She is also a writer and a big fan of the Transition to Writing step, knowing full well how messy writing really is.
 Suzanne believes that the LDC community is building a movement that will change the world—one module at a time!

 Barb has led continuous improvement efforts from first grade to college.
 Prior to joining LDC, she led LDC projects through Lancaster-Lebanon Intermediate Unit 13, a Pennsylvania education service agency.
-Barb holds a B.A., an M.Ed., a Superintendent’s Letter of Eligibility, and certificates in Reading, Curriculum and Instruction.
-She is a doctoral candidate at Alvernia University, working towards a Ph.D. in Leadership Studies.
+Barb holds a B.A., an M.Ed., a Superintendent’s Letter of Eligibility, and certificates in Reading, Curriculum, and Instruction.
+She earned a Ph.D. in Leadership Studies at Alvernia University and maintains an active research agenda focused on leadership in online contexts.
 Barb loves to cook, travel, read, spend time outdoors, and practice boxing and yoga.

 Rob leverages the resources, knowledge, and best practices generated by LDC users to support and grow the national educator ecosystem of practice.
 Before joining LDC, Rob supported the implementation of the LDC framework while working for New Visions for Public Schools.
 A Teach for America alumnus, he is a former social studies teacher who holds a master's from George Washington University and a bachelor's from the University of Michigan.
 Currently living in San Francisco, Rob is a Metro Detroit native who enjoys traveling, reading, writing, running, and rooting for most of Detroit's sports teams.